Lectures commence at 8pm via Zoom

 The Reach Free School, Long Lane, Rickmansworth, WD3 8AB

 Who was Bruegel?
-Discovering the Master through his sons – Amy Orrock
+Discovering the Master Through His Sons.
+Lecture by Amy Orrock

 Pieter Bruegel the Elder (c.1525-1569) was an undisputed master; his small body of surviving paintings demonstrating his supreme ability to depict the daily life of the peasants with both humour and humility.
-This lecture will introduce Bruegel as a distinctive artistic voice in the sixteenth century, and consider the ways in which his revolutionary images were transmuted and popularised after his death in the works of his two sons, Pieter Brueghel the Younger (1564/5-1638) and Jan Brueghel the Elder (1568-1625).
+This lecture will introduce Bruegel as a distinctive artistic voice in the 16th Century, and consider the ways in which his revolutionary images were transmuted and popularised after his death in the works of his two sons, Pieter Bruegel the Younger (1564/5-1638) and Jan Bruegel the Elder (1568-1625).